-Casino Dealer: Career Information for Becoming a Casino Dealer
+Career Definition for a Casino Dealer

 The responsibilities of a casino dealer vary by workplace but typically involve dealing cards for games such as poker or blackjack, operating the roulette wheel or assisting patrons on the slot machine floor.
 Due to the fast-paced nature of the gambling environment, a casino dealer is usually required to be competent in dealing or operating more than one game.
-The role of a casino dealer is also one of customer service, which includes making sure visitors are treated fairly and enjoying their casino experience.
-Another important responsibility of a casino dealer is to be on the lookout for patrons who break the casino rules.
+The role of a casino dealer is also one of customer service, which includes making sure visitors are treated fairly and enjoy their casino experience.
+Another important responsibility is to be on the lookout for patrons who break the casino rules.

 Many casino dealers have attended a dealer school either provided by the casino itself or through a vocational school.
 Gaming programs are common in areas where casinos thrive and typically take no more than six weeks to complete.
 Student casino dealers will learn not only the rules and procedures of the casino games but local laws and regulations as well.
 However, completing school is just the first step to working as a casino dealer.
 Most casinos hold auditions for new casino dealers and consider personality and style, in addition to technical skills.